Duodenal Switch

 • Additional iron

-• Probiotics (beneficial bacteria found the intestinal tract)
+• Probiotics (beneficial bacteria found in the intestinal tract)

 How do I begin?